-This page contains information about books I have (co)authored or (co)edited.
-The content of this page is organised in four sections, as follows:
+In this page you can find information about books I have (co)authored or (co)edited.
+The content of this page is organised into four sections:

-In the sections for each book, you can find links to additional information that may be of interest.
+In the sections for each book, you can find links to additional information that might be useful, such as additional content, references, reviews and more.
 If you can’t find what you’re looking for, feel free to contact me.

 The Intentional Dynamics of TESOL